realA10001986/Time-Circuits-Display/README.md

 #### <ins>Connecting to an existing WiFi network</ins>

 In order to connect your TCD to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __WiFi network name (SSID)__, and optionally a __password__ (WPAx).
-If there is no list of networks displayed, click on "WiFi Scan".
+If there is no list of networks displayed, click on "Scan for Networks".

 >By default, the TCD requests an IP address via DHCP.
 However, you can also configure a static IP for the TCD by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.

+If there are several APs with identical SSID in your area, you can select a specific AP to use by its BSSID (AP's MAC address).
+You can either manually find out your AP's BSSID and enter it, or have it filled out automatically: Click "Scan for networks", then "Show all".
+If you click on an AP, its BSSID will be copied into BSSID field in the form below.
+To see which AP is which, hover over the name to see its BSSID as a tooltip.

 ##### &#9193; Forget Saved WiFi Network